Stars vs. Golden Knights Prediction & Picks - October 17

 Stars Splits and Trends

-- In the 33 games Dallas played that were decided by one goal, it picked up 39 points.

-- Across the 14 games last season the Stars ended up with just one goal, they picked up eight points.
+- In the 14 games last season the Stars recorded just one goal, they went 3-9-2 (eight points).

-- When Dallas scored a pair of goals last season, they amassed 20 points (6-5-8 record).
+- Dallas took 20 points from the 19 games last season when it scored exactly two goals (6-5-8 record).

 Team Stats Comparison (2022-23)